duan-n2d/Predicting-customers-churn-using-time-series-classification/README.md

-To write a README file for your paper, here’s a sample template you can follow based on its content:

----

-# README

-## Paper Title:
  **A Dynamic Approach to Churn Prediction Using Time Series Classification**

 ### Authors:
 - Si Dan Tran¹²